 What is Clearing?

-It runs from the early July until mid-September.
+It runs from 5th July until the start of term in September.

-Sign up to keep in touch and receive updates on Clearing.
+Sign up to keep in touch and get all the latest updates.

 Sign up today

 There are a number of reasons why you may choose to go through clearing:

 - You haven’t quite achieved the grades you were expecting